đź§ľ

 Set of 18 stickers in a vector style with flat shapes and outlines.
 Most are cowboy inspired, like cowboy boots, fringe dresses, and horse motifs.

-2017 | Illustration
+2017 | Dev-Ready Illustration

 Emojis for Facebook Messenger